 Handheld firearms that come into service with the United States Military do not come with infinite life spans.
 Even the carefully designed Beretta M9 pistol in US Army service has come to reach its obsolescence.
 Thus, instead of ordering fresh parts for the M9 pistol, the Army opted to launch a new program so they could choose a newer pistol that improves upon the imperfections of the Beretta.
+For now, the US Army goes with the ‘standard’ metal pistols, but we expect that one day 3D printed weapons will take their place on the battlefield.

 Glock’s First Crossover Pistol